josemotta/IoT.Hass.Farm/_tank/README.md

 $ sudo reboot
 ```

-After the boot you can check that packages are being dynamically loaded at `config/deps` folder, as shown below.
-You may have to reboot a second time to start using VL53L1X, but it runs smoothly after that.
+After the boot you can check packages being dynamically loaded at `config/deps` folder, as shown below.
+You may have to reboot again to start using VL53L1X, after package is loaded.

 ![](https://i.imgur.com/Bg4gx0R.jpg)